cfjedimaster/raymondcamdendotcom/content/post/2017/02/09/serverless-and-persistence.md

 Except you can.

 First off - when your action is fired up, OpenWhisk does *not* kill it immediately when done.
-Rather, it waits a bit to see if the action will be fired again soon.
+Rather, it keeps the container used for your code around to see if the action will be fired again soon.
 You can see this yourself with a simple action:

 <pre><code class="language-javascript">
 var x = 0;